How Does Melbourne Tap Water Compare? [2022 Update]

 Melbourne Water also tests for water hardness.
 This is a measure of the dissolved minerals in water – the higher the concentration of minerals, the harder the water is.
 While you won’t get sick from hard water, it can make everyday tasks more difficult.

-Thankfully, Melbourne tap water hardness is not a problem.
-In 2020-201 it was found to be relatively soft, with concentrations varying from 11 to 38 grams per litre.
+Thankfully, tap water hardness is not a problem.
+In 2020-2021 it was found to be relatively soft, with concentrations varying from 11 to 38 grams per litre.

-Improve the Quality of Your Melbourne Drinking Water
+Improve Your Melbourne Drinking Water Quality At Home

-Melbourne’s tap water meets all national water regulations and tastes great to boot too, so most people feel no need to improve their water quality.
+Thankfully, Melbourne’s tap water meets all national water regulations and strict standards and tastes great to boot, which means that most people feel no need to improve their water quality.
 That said, many people like to install water filters to be doubly sure about the quality of their drinking water supply.

-Metropolitan Plumbing can install a water filter system in your Melbourne home today.
-We’ve been in the plumbing industry for over 25 years and can even provide a same day service to improve your drinking water with filters.
+Metropolitan Plumbing can install a water filter system in your home today so you can do away with the ongoing expense of bottled water, and remove contaminants once and for all!
+We’ve been in the plumbing industry for over 25 years and can even provide same-day service to further improve the quality of your drinking water.
 We can even be at your home in just 1 hour*!

 For a plumbing service that you can trust, contact us today!